hsinhungli/confidence-multiple-alternatives/README.md

 Li, H.H. and Ma, W.J.
 (2020).
 Confidence reports in decision-making with multiple alternatives violate the Bayesian confidence hypothesis.
 Nature Communications.
 DOI: 10.1038/s41467-020-15581-6

 The repository contains data and MATLAB code for fitting three main models to the data.
+Please refer to this paper when using the data or the code in this repository.

 ## Data
 The data of each participant are saved in .mat files in the 'data' folder.